pknipp/NetAssign/README.md

 ```
 As indicated above, the data-type of the answer (key) is a string for fill-in-the-blank but is a number for a numerical question.
 A response to a fill-in-the-blank question is marked correct if and only if the student response exactly matches the answer.
 However a response to a numerical question is marked correct either if the student's reponse is within 2% of the answer or is within 0.02 of the answer.

-One of the most powerful features of NetAssign is its ability to randomize questions and their answers.
+One of the most powerful features of NetAssign (and WebAssign) is its ability to randomize questions and their answers.
 This feature assures instructors that their students not simply copying answers from each other.
 Accordingly the <tt>Questions</tt> table of of the database does not simply contain one column with a simple string for the question and another column with a simple string (or number) for the correct answer.
-Instead there are three separate columns: <tt>question_code</tt>, <tt>inputs</tt>, and <tt>answer_code</tt>.
-I'll now discuss these sequentially.
+Instead there are three separate columns: <tt>question_code</tt>, <tt>inputs</tt>, and <tt>answer_code</tt>, which I'll now discuss in turn.
 1. <tt>question_code</tt>:

 This is a string with both regular text and zero or more instances of brace-pairs, each containing a string with the name of a variable which'll be randomized in a manner specified by the contents of the <tt>inputs</tt> column.
 Below are three examples of this, taken from the seeder data in <tt>database.py</tt>